-- 3.1 Indigenous peoples shall control forest management on their lands and territories unless they delegate control with free and informed consent to other agencies. - 3.1.1 FME shall identify Indigenous peoples with customary/traditional rights to forest resources (timber and non-timber) where indigenous people have established customary or legal rights to their lands/territories or forest resources and their entitlements formally recognized in mutually accepted agreements. - 3.1.2 No forest management operations shall take place in areas identified under 3.1.1 above, without clear evidence of free and informed consent of the indigenous peoples claiming such land, territories or customary rights. - 3.1.3 Agreements with indigenous groups shall be honored. - 3.2 Forest management shall not threaten or diminish, either directly or indirectly, the resources or tenure rights of indigenous peoples. - 3.2.1 There shall be no evidence or indication that the FME threatens the rights and resources of indigenous peoples.
+- 3.1 Indigenous peoples shall control forest management on their lands and territories unless they delegate control with free and informed consent to other agencies. - 3.1.1 FME shall identify Indigenous (tribal) peoples with customary / traditional rights to forest resources (timber and non-timber) where indigenous people have established customary or legal rights to their land/territories or forest resources and their entitlements formally recognized in mutually accepted agreements. - 3.1.2 FME shall prepare list of beneficiaries under The Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 (FRA 2006) and Panchayats (Extension to the scheduled Area) Act 1996 (PESA 1996), wherever applicable and regulate their entitlements / claims accordingly. - 3.1.3 No forest management operations shall take place in areas identified under 3.1.1 above, without clear evidence of free and informed consent of the indigenous (tribal) peoples claiming such land, territories or customary rights. - 3.1.4 Agreements with indigenous (tribal) groups shall be honored. - 3.1.5 Applicable to SLIMF FMEs only: (note: indicators above do not apply) If direct consultation with tribal groups is not feasible, FME shall consult with relevant government agencies to follow their guidance in issues on indigenous people. - 3.2 Forest management shall not threaten or diminish, either directly or indirectly, the resources or tenure rights of indigenous peoples. - 3.2.1 There shall be no evidence or indication that the FME threatens the rights and resources of indigenous (tribal) peoples. - 3.2.2 Where indigenous (tribal) peoples' rights are in dispute, an appropriate mechanism shall be employed in order to address and resolve grievances. - 3.2.3 FME shall consult with indigenous peoples potentially affected by the forest management activities and should reflect their points into the forest management plan where applicable.